oracle/coherence-operator/docs/samples/coherence-deployments/multiple-clusters/README.md

 # Installing Multiple Coherence clusters with one Operator

-The Coherence Operator can managed one or more Coherence clusters.
+This sample shows how the Coherence Operator can manage two or more Coherence clusters.

 [Return to Coherence Deployments samples](../) / [Return to samples](../../README.md#list-of-samples)

-* Prometheus: `--set prometheusoperator.enabled=true`

-* Log capture: `--set logCaptureEnabled=true`

 ## Prerequisites